Skip to main content

 We know that it can be really upsetting and stressful to find out you have been convicted of a crime you didn't even know about.

 Most offences you can be given an SJPN for (including things like non-payment of a TV License, driving without insurance, and careless driving) are 'non-recordable offences'.
-That means that even if you are found guilty under the Single Justice Procedure, it is unlikely that the ffence will be put onto the Police National Computer, and so won't come up in a DBS check.
+That means that even if you are found guilty under the single justice procedure, it is extremely unlikely that the offence will be put onto the police national computer.
+That means that they won't come up in a DBS check.
 You often need to have a DBS check when starting a new job or voluntary position.

 However, HMCTS says there are some offences which will be recorded.
 For more information see Single Justice Procedure Notice from Unlock.